-Design: Producing the best possible EV requires the best possible minds.
-The Sunrise EV2 development team has over 100 years of combined EV experience, but we are still learning and improving as we go.
-If you have ideas for improvements, can help with vehicle design, construction, or testing; or have skills you think we can use, please contact us!
+Design: Developing products like these requires the skills of many talented people.
+I'm still learning and improving as I go!
+If you have ideas for improvements, can help with design, software, construction, or testing; or have other skills you think would be helpful, please contact me!

 Go to TOP of this page ................
 Questions?
 Comments?
 Want to help?
 CONTACT US!